-This article first appeared in the Homeschool Journey newsletter, January 2004
+This article first appeared in the Homeschool Journey newsletter, January 2004, updated slightly in 2019

 January can be a depressing month for many homeschoolers.
 Panic and guilt lurk just around the corner as well realize that the children have done no math since Thanksgiving, that the last Main Lesson book is still hanging around unfinished and that list of vocabulary words has yet to see the light of day… Beware – burn-out is approaching!
 Be brave!
 Call it by name, face it down and relax.
 Say the following to yourself 10 times out loud: “My children will learn, they are learning all the time”.

 The weather – mud and rain or ice and snow – can be extremely unhelpful, and instead of making home seem warm and inviting, makes it seem like a cage.
-The mall, McDonalds, the TV and video, all seem to call alluringly to us…
+The mall, McDonalds, screens, all seem to call alluringly to us…

 Put it all together and it can seem overwhelming.
 Either we feel like just chucking it all in and watching cruddy videos with the children all day or we start the day by announcing we have lots to catch up on and there’ll be no time to play for the next month at least!
 Not good choices!

 Maybe the thing to do is to let go a little, have a day or two of relaxed fun and, in the odd peaceful moment, check in with yourself and reaffirm why you started this crazy homeschool thing in the first place.
 Remind yourself of all the good things that have happened and acknowledge, but gracefully let go of, all the not so great things.

 Here is a list of activities to keep you sane without resorting to screens or the mall.
 Do a few of these things to get you through your crisis and then, once you’re feeling a bit more together, get back to that school work: